By Seana Roubinek and Patricia Walters-Fischer

 - A planner to write down all appointments.

 - Bring easy to freeze, easy to serve food.

 - Check on the caregiver and family.
 Give them a break from driving for appointments or everyday things.

 - Clean their house/mow their grass/do their laundry.

 - Fill their car with gas/wash their car.

 - Be normal.
 Be positive, even if the diagnosis is grim, be there.

 Seana Roubinek and Patricia Walters-Fischer have been friends since infants when they were put in the same crib.
 In the past forty plus years, they’ve been there for each other through thick and thin, college, boyfriends, and life challenges.

-Seana Roubinek has a varied background including working for the world's largest airline and two different properties of a 5-star hotel chain.
-While working for the hotel, she caught the "culinary bug" so she went to culinary school in New England.
-She graduated with honors and worked as a baker in several places in New England.
-"Life" happened and she found herself needing a job with weekends off which meant seeking a total career change.
-She found employment with a web-based medical partnership company.
-She loves her new career and still gets to donate her culinary skills to her true passion - helping to feed people in the community.
+Seana Roubinek has a varied background including working for the world’s largest airline and two different properties of a 5-star hotel chain.
+While working for the hotel, she caught the “culinary bug” so she went to culinary school in New England.
+She loves her new career and still gets to donate her culinary skills to her true passion – helping to feed people in the community.
 She resides in New England with her son and a menagerie of adopted animals from the local animal shelter.

 Patricia Walters-Fischer, RN, worked at the busiest Level I Pediatric Trauma Center in the United States.
 Before that, she worked in adult critical care and emergency room medicine for eight years.
 Since 2002, she traded her stethoscope for her stay-at-home-mom status and now writes full-time.
 Her articles have been featured in Hot Mom’s Club, the Chicken Soup, American Journal of Nursing, Nurseweek, and iVillage.
 She lives in Texas with her husband, children, two dogs, a rabbit and too many fish.